xrrhythmsuk/xruk-player/assets/tunes/afoxe.md

 That driving low surdo part works very well for backing chants (along with Samba Reggae) and repis love the long call break!
-Just make sure to check tams and agogôs aren't about to stage a mutiny...
+Just make sure the tams and agogôs aren't about to stage a mutiny...

 **Name:** Usually pronounced “AFF-uh-shay” or “a-FOSH-ay” by our English-speaking bands